deep-sea-tactics/robot/README.md

 The project is made in TypeScript and it is encouraged to follow the IDE's reccomendations.

+## FAQ

-If you have any issues with connecting the controller on a linux machine, use `fix_controller.sh` to fix the controller.
+Can't use the controller on a linux machine?
+Use `./fix_controller.sh` to fix the controller.

+Firefox isn't working for you?
+Set `media.peerconnection.ice.loopback` to true